spekulatius/PHPScraper/README.md

 See [composer.json](https://github.com/spekulatius/PHPScraper/blob/master/composer.json) for more details.

-:timer_clock: 5 Minutes Tutorial using Examples
+:timer_clock: PHPScraper in 5 Minutes explained
 -----------------------------------------------

 Here are a few impressions of the way the library works.
 More examples are on the [project website](https://phpscraper.de/examples/scrape-website-title.html).